 Much of BC’s tourism industry relies on the province’s amazing biodiversity and variety of healthy, natural landscapes.
 Invasive species damage ecosystems, landscapes and native wildlife–the very things that draw visitors here.
 Tourism operators are key partners in preventing the spread of invasive species.

-All your staff are invited to take part in a complimentary eLearning course developed for the tourism industry, which increases awareness of invasive species and identifies practical steps to prevent their spread.
+We invite all team members working for tourism businesses to take part in a complimentary training session developed for the tourism industry, which increases awareness of invasive species and identifies practical steps to prevent their spread.

-By the end of the course your staff will understand:
+By the end of the session your staff will understand:

 - The impacts of invasive species on BC’s environment, economy and the tourism industry

 - The connections between tourism activities and invasive species

 - Simple actions to take to prevent the spread of invasive species

 After watching this webinar, tourism operators will receive Invasive-Wise certification through ISCBC, as well as access to free resources for operators, staff, and clientele.
 At least one leadership team member must complete the training session for a tourism business to be Invasive-Wise certified.

 A variety of print resources, eLearning resources, and merchandise specifically designed for the tourism industry have been developed in partnership with partners and industry professionals.
 Print resources created for staff and clients include wallet cards, best management practices, rack cards, stickers, decals, and more.
 Online resources include several free e-learning courses which provide information on the impacts of invasive species on tourism in BC and practical best management practices to prevent their spread.